Me? Judgmental?

 “I don’t trust that.”

-It happens fast.
-Quiet.
-Constant.
-Now, in all honesty some judgment is useful.
-Is it raining?
+It happens fast and consistently.
+In all honesty some judgment is useful.
+Is it going to rain?
 Grab a coat.
 Does this feel unsafe?
 Pay attention.
 That’s intelligent discernment not unexamined judgment.

 Much of what we call “judgment” is the mind being just plain judge-y.
-Formed from past experiences.
-Shaped by culture.
-Influenced by stories we didn’t even realize we were absorbing.
+This judgmental habit is formed from past experiences, mirroring behaviors of family and friends, and influenced by stories we didn’t even realize we were absorbing.

-The challenge is to recognize that what once kept us safe now often keeps us stuck.
-This is where the practice of mindfulness comes in.
+The challenge for us is to recognize that what once kept us safe can now keep us stuck.
+This is where mindfulness practices can be helpful.

 Mindfulness doesn’t ask us to stop judging - that would be another thing to judge ourselves about.
-It simply invites awareness, to notice: “Oh… look at that.
-A judgment just walked in.”
+It invites awareness, to notice: “Oh, look at that, a judgment just entered my mental screen.”

-One of the most powerful mindfulness practices is referred to as “beginner’s mind” or “I don’t know mind.”
+A powerful mindfulness practice is “beginner’s mind” or “I don’t know mind.”
 It sounds simple, but it’s not easy.
-It invites us to loosen our grip on:
+It invites us to loosen our grip on rigid, certainty thinking that places people, places, things and experiences into categories like:

 right/wrong